-For the year 2020, Healthcare division, Hospitality division, Exhibition and Convention division; and Property division contributed RM14.84 million, RM11.81 million, RM1.88 million and RM8.05 million respectively to the CHHB Group's total revenue.
+For the year 2021, the Healthcare division, Hospitality division, Exhibition and Convention division; and Property division contributed RM26.72 million, RM8.01 million, RM5.80 million, and RM64.38 million respectively to the CHHB Group's total revenue.
+Going forward, the Group has announced a CHHB Sales Program and has identified RM300 million of completed properties to contribute to profitability.